jquery/jquery.org/pages/bylaws.md

        second the motion, then the motion will proceed under the regular voting procedure hereunder.

-**Section 5.13: Majority Action As Board Action.** Every act or decision done or made by a majority of the Directors present at a meeting at which a quorum is present, or otherwise undertaken in accord with the Articles of Incorporation, these Bylaws, or statute, is the act of the Board of Directors.
+**Section 5.14: Majority Action As Board Action.** Every act or decision done or made by a majority of the Directors present at a meeting at which a quorum is present, or otherwise undertaken in accord with the Articles of Incorporation, these Bylaws, or statute, is the act of the Board of Directors.

-**Section 5.14: Unexcused Absences.** Any Board member who, during a single term, having failed to attend two regular or special meetings, or having failed to vote in two Electronic Votes, or having failed to attend one regular or special meeting and vote in one Electronic Vote, without excuse, will be removed automatically from the Board upon notice from the President, without a removal vote in accord with Section 5.6.
+**Section 5.15: Unexcused Absences.** Any Board member who, during a single term, having failed to attend two regular or special meetings, or having failed to vote in two Electronic Votes, or having failed to attend one regular or special meeting and vote in one Electronic Vote, without excuse, will be removed automatically from the Board upon notice from the President, without a removal vote in accord with Section 5.6.
 Validation of excused absences will be determined by the Board and incorporated into the minutes of the meetings or by documentation of an Electronic Vote within one week of the event.

-**Section 5.15: Fees and Compensation.** Directors shall not be compensated for serving on the Board of Directors.
+**Section 5.16: Fees and Compensation.** Directors shall not be compensated for serving on the Board of Directors.
 Directors shall be entitled to reimbursement of expenses incurred on behalf of the Foundation if such reimbursement is approved in advance by vote of the Board.
 Members of Departments may receive such reimbursement for expenses as may be fixed or determined by resolution of the Board of Directors.

-Nothing herein shall be considered to preclude any Director from serving the Foundation in any other capacity, including as an officer, agent, employee or otherwise, and receiving compensation therefor.
+**Section 5.17: Member Representative Directors.** Member Representative Directors will be appointed by each Member to whom a Member Representative Director position is granted in accord with the Foundation’s membership prospectus within thirty (30) days of the effective date of membership, and need not be approved by vote of the Board in accord with Section 5.4.
+The term of each Member Representative Director will last for one year, until their successor has duly taken office, or until the Member Representative Director is earlier removed or resigns in accord with Sections 5.6, 5.7, or 5.14 above.
+Successors will be appointed by the Member.
+A vacancy in any Member Representative Director position will likewise be filled by appointment of the Member, and will otherwise take effect in accord with Section 5.8 above.
+Member Representative Directors will have the same powers and duties of other members of the Board of Directors under these bylaws, and will be included in all calculations under Sections 5.3 and 5.11 above.
+In the event the Member terminates or fails to renew its membership, the Member Representative Director will be automatically removed without further action of the Board as of the effective date of the termination or non-renewal.

 ## ARTICLE VI: OFFICERS
-**Section 6.1: Number of Officers.** The officers of the Foundation shall consist of a President, Secretary, and Treasurer who shall be members of the Board.
-All officers shall serve without compensation.
+**Section 6.1: Number of Officers.** The officers of the Foundation shall consist of a President, Secretary, and Treasurer.
+Officers may also be members of the Board, but need not be members of the Board in order to be elected to or hold an Officer position.
+Officers may serve with or without compensation, at the discretion of the Board.

 **Section 6.2: Nomination.** A Nominating Committee consisting of the President and two or more members of the Board selected by the Board shall meet no less often than every two years to